How to Make the Best Killer Mashed Potatoes From Scratch

-Time wise you will spend about 10 more minutes making mashed potatoes from scratch.
+Time-wise, you will spend about 10 more minutes making mashed potatoes from scratch.
 The key is in the preparation of the potato when you go to boil them.
-Dice them smaller and they cook quicker leaving you with a great tasting side dish that is actually more nutritious and less harmful to your body that what you get out of a box or bag.
+Dice them smaller and they cook quicker, leaving you with a great-tasting side dish that is actually more nutritious and less harmful to your body than what you get out of a box or bag.

 You can use any type of potato for this recipe.
 Sweet potatoes are fantastic mashed with a little cinnamon and brown sugar.
 Red potatoes end up being creamy and flavorful.
 Yukon Gold potatoes have more of a buttery flavor to them.
 You can even create a more flavorful dish by using turnips or cauliflower in place of some of the potatoes to make the most interesting mashed potato side dish ever.